 Lately, my garage has become a second home to several different pets I never wanted.
 I’ve already written about my adventures with mice, birds, and spiders in my garage.

 Last weekend, I came home to find a black racer snake desperately clinging to the bottom of my garage door as it opened.

-Don’t get me wrong.
-I know that snakes eat all kinds of things that I don’t like around the house like beetles, bugs, and mice.
-They act as free pest control in the garden.
-And most aren’t venomous or threatening.
-If they see you, they’re more likely to run and hide.
+Snakes eat all kinds of things that I don’t like around the house, like cockroaches, spiders, and mice.
+Most act as free pest control and aren’t dangerous or threatening.
+Usually, they slither away and hide when they see you.

 What Are They Doing in the Garage Anyway?